-The Education Division offers a licensure (i.e., certification) program in Elementary Education.
-The program of study leads to a Bachelor of Arts or Science degree in the discipline as well as a Class A North Carolina teaching license.
-The program also pledges free and comprehensive assistance to students during their first two years of teaching.
+The Education Division offers a licensure program (i.e., certification) in Elementary Education.
+The program of study leads to a Bachelor of Arts or Science degree in the discipline as well as a Class A North Carolina teaching license (if applicable).